About Development Without Limits

 Jason Spector

-Senior Consultant, evaluation
+Senior Consultant, equity strategy

 Jason is focused on equity and assessment within youth serving organizations.
 He brings extensive experience in the social impact and OST sectors advancing equity-centered strategy, evaluation, and capacity for foundations, nonprofits, and government entities.
 Jason served in a senior role with Policy Studies Associates, consulting on education, OST, and social impact capacity building at the national, state, and local level, including engaging in technical assistance and evaluation efforts for the Region 4 Comprehensive Center.